brohrer/dsmq/README.md

 ## `DSMQClientSideConnection` class

 This is a convenience wrapper, to make the `get()` and `put()` functions easy to write and remember.
+It's under the hood only, not meant to be called directly.

 ### `put(topic, msg)`